 Aaron Rodgers, three-time NFL MVP, Super Bowl MVP, Super Bowl Champion and part-time Jeopardy! host is a man who can afford to laugh.

-Having made over $240 million as an NFL quarterback, he’s one of the highest-paid players in the game.
-His four-year deal signed in 2018 averages $33.5 million per year, plus a $57.5 million signing bonus.
+Having made over $263 million as an NFL quarterback, he's one of the highest-paid players in the game.
+His four-year contract extension signed in 2018 averages $33.5 million per year, plus a $57.5 million signing bonus.
 But Rodgers has diversified his income streams.

 He has a successful commercial career, a backup gig that you might call insurance.